 \subsubsection{Random Undersampling (RUS)}

-Using RUS, the training data from the original majority class, i.e., normal instances, are randomly selected and added to the rebuilt training set until the preset proportion of selection is reached.
-The rebuilt training set retains all training data from the minority class, i.e., all agitation instances.
-RUS addresses imbalance problem and help assess classifier performance under different selection proportions.
+Using RUS, the training data from the original majority class, i.e., normal instances, were randomly selected and added to the rebuilt training set until the preset proportion of selection was reached.
+The rebuilt training set retained all training data from the minority class, i.e., all agitation instances.
+RUS addressed imbalance problem and helped assess classifier performance under different selection proportions.
 This can help analyze the relation between different amounts of training data and the performance of the classifier.
-In addition, since the probability of each normal instance being selected is equal, RUS ensures that the distribution of the rebuilt normal set on the categories of normal behaviours is consistent with that of the original normal set.
-That is, even if the number of normal instances decreases, the diversity of normal behaviour categories is retained.
-It can be illustrated by equation \eqref{pi}, where $I_{new}$ and $I_{origin}$ are the normal instances in the rebuilt training set $D_{new}$ and original dataset $D_{origin}$, respectively, and $N_{i}$ represents one of the limited normal behaviour categories.
+In addition, since the probability of each normal instance being selected is equal, RUS ensured that the distribution of the rebuilt normal set on variations of normal behaviours was consistent with that of the original normal set.
+That is, even if the number of normal instances decreased, the diversity of normal behaviour variations was retained.
+It can be illustrated by equation \eqref{pi}, where $I_{new}$ and $I_{origin}$ are the normal instances in the rebuilt training set $D_{new}$ and original dataset $D_{origin}$, respectively, and $N_{i}$ represents one of the limited normal behaviour variations.